GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We could, for instance, begin with cleaning up our language by no longer calling a bug a bug but by calling it an error.
-It is much more honest because it squarely puts the blame where it belongs, viz. with the programmer who made the error.
-The animistic metaphor of the bug that maliciously sneaked in while the programmer was not looking is intellectually dishonest as it disguises that the error is the programmer's own creation.
-The nice thing of this simple change of vocabulary is that it has such a profound effect: while, before, a program with only one bug used to be "almost correct", afterwards a program with an error is just "wrong".
+> ### We're no longer in the days where everything is super well crafted.
+But at the heart of the programs that make it to the top, you'll find that the key internal code was done by a few people who really know what they were doing.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts